-TOBACCO PRODUC TC TAV TOBACCO PRODUC IS IAX LEGAL CITATION: M.C.L.
+TODACCO PRODUC TC TAV TOBACCO PRODUC IS IAX LEGAL CITATION: M.C.L.
 205.421 et seq.; 1993 PA 327.
 YEAR ADOPTED: 1993.
 The former Cigarette Tax (1947 PA 265) was repealed as of May 1, 1994.
 BASIS OF TAX: Privilege of selling tobacco products.
 MEASURE OF TAX (BASE): Tobacco products sold in Michigan.
 RATE: Cigarettes: 100 mills per cigarette (\$2.00 per pack); cigars, non-cigarette smoking tobacco, and smokeless tobacco: 32% of wholesale price; however, the tax on an individual cigar is capped at \$0.50 through October 31, 2021.
 ADMINISTRATION: Michigan Department of Treasury.
 REPORT AND PAYMENT: Due by 20th of each month.
-Licensees may retain 1.5% of the total tax due on cigarettes and 1.0% of the total tax due on other tobacco products as compensation for compliance costs, as well as 1.5% of the total tax that otherwise would be due on untaxed cigarettes sold to Indian tribes in Michigan.
-Digital stamping agents responsible for tax stamps may retain 0.5% of the total tax cigarettes until the agent is compensated for the direct costs of necessary technol equipment upgrades related to the digital stamps.
-These agents will also be reimbuthe costs of eligible equipment purchases by retaining 1/18 of the purchase price from ly taxes collected over the first 18 months after digital stamping is implemented.
+Licensees may retain 1.5% of the total tax due on cigarettes and 1.0% of the too other tobacco products as compensation for compliance costs, as well as 1.5 tax that otherwise would be due on untaxed cigarettes sold to Indian tribes in Digital stamping agents responsible for tax stamps may retain 0.5% of the total tax due on cigarettes until the agent is compensated for the direct costs of necessary technology and equipment upgrades related to the digital stamps.
+These agents will also be reimbursed for the costs of eligible equipment purchases by retaining 1/18 of the purchase price from monthly taxes collected over the first 18 months after digital stamping is implemented.
 DISPOSITION: Cigarette proceeds: School Aid Fund 41.620% Medicaid Benefits Trust Fund 31.875% General Fund 19.7625% (From the General Fund allocation, \$3.0 million is earmarked to the State Capitol Historic Site Fund in 2015 dollars; earmark is adjusted for inflation in subsequent years.)
-Healthy Michigan Fund 3.750% Health and Safety Fund 2.4375% Wayne County Indigent Health Care 0.555% Cigar, non-cigarette smoking tobacco, and smokeless tobacco proceeds: Medicaid Benefits Trust Fund 75.0% General Fund 25.0% 2017-18 COLLECTIONS: \$924,163,000; \$839,040,000 from cigarettes and \$85,123,000 from non-cigarettes
+Healthy Michigan Fund 3.750% Health and Safety Fund 2.4375% Wayne County Indigent Health Care 0.555% Cigar, non-cigarette smoking tobacco, and smokeless tobacco proceeds: Medicaid Benefits Trust Fund 75.0% General Fund 25.0% 2018-19 COLLECTIONS: \$886,806,000; \$794,432,000 from cigarett es and \$92,374,000 from non-cigarettes